wp-plugins/quote-master/readme.txt

 * Include quote's author
 * Use shortcode on any post or page
 * Built-in widget
+* Add Tweet link to quote to allow visitors to tweet the quote
+* Edit the style for the quotes

 = Demoes! =
 You can check out the demo here: [Demo Quotes](http://mylocalwebstop.com/quote-master/)!